HorvathLab/NGS/scSNVis/README-snv_plotter.md

   integration, as this order is assumed to be the order which the data appears in the Seurat object.
 A sample name should also be supplied in the second column.
-- .txt file containing list of SNV's (chromosome, position) (-l, optional) - This is a .txt file that contains a list of individual SNV's for which individual plots will be generated.
+- .txt file containing list of SNVs (chromosome, position) (-l, optional) - This is a .txt file that contains a list of individual SNV's for which individual plots will be generated.
 These individual plots are UMAP representations with data points showing which cells contain the SNV's.